Canosa di Puglia: Cathedral of San Sabino

-The plan of the basilica is a Latin cross, covered by five domes and an apse lit by three windows, whose central body is covered with a stained glass window depicting the patron saint.
+The plan of the basilica is a Latin cross, covered by five domes and an apse lit by three windows, whose central body is covered with a stained-glass window depicting the patron saint.
 It is an example of Romanesque/Byzantine architecture.
 Below the chancel are the crypt, shrine of the saint.
 The arches are supported by marble columns with Corinthian capitals, which were retrieved from devastated ancient monuments.
 The cathedral lies three feet below the square.

 After the earthquake of 1851, the cathedral was damaged and the restoration work led to an expansion of the Latin cross, as well as the reconstruction of the facade in local tuff with three portals, each corresponding to the aisles.

 The chapels contain in order: a baptismal font, a fresco, an altar dedicated to Our Lady of the Fountain (protectress of Canosa) whose icon came after the First Crusade, in the adjacent Mausoleum of Bohemond, the wooden statue and a painting of Alphonsus Maria de Liguori, and the tomb of Blessed Father Antonio Maria Losito (1838–1917).

-The left aisle houses the tomb of the Bishop of Lecce Archbishop Francesco Minerva (1904–2004) following three chapels: one containing the relics, chalices, crucifixes, and a silver bust of the saint enclosed by an iron grating, and the other dedicated to St. Anthony (but with canvas representing St. Francis of Assisi), the third devoted to St. Anne.
-On the left arm of a Latin cross are two other chapels that of the St. Sacramento containing the statue of the Sacred Heart and the other of St. Joseph.
+The left aisle houses the tomb of the Bishop of Lecce Archbishop Francesco Minerva (1904–2004) following three chapels: one containing the relics, chalices, crucifixes, and a silver bust of the saint enclosed by an iron grating, and the other dedicated to Saint Anthony (but with canvas representing Saint Francis of Assisi), the third devoted to Saint Anne.
+On the left arm of a Latin cross are two other chapels that of the St. Sacramento containing the statue of the Sacred Heart and the other of Saint Joseph.

 The presbytery has a high altar with ciborium, set on a marble base with three steps, surmounted by a canopy supported by four red marble columns with Corinthian capitals, octagonal pyramid in two sections held up a total of 48 columns of the same marble, very similar to that in the Basilica of San Nicola di Bari.

 Mausoleum of Bohemond

-Accessible from the right transept of the cathedral is the Mausoleum of Bohemond.
-(You will have to ask a church official to unlock the door which gives access.)
+Accessible from the right transept of the cathedral is the Mausoleum of Bohemond (visitors must ask a church official to unlock the door which gives access.)
 Erected sometime after 1111, the little building has an upper part characterized by a polygonal drum surmounted by a hemispherical dome.
 Opposite the door to the Mausoleum is a stone carved heraldic device, a Lion Rampant, the style of which appears contemporary with Bohemond, and could therefore represent his personal coat of arms.
 An asymmetrical bronze double door (now preserved in the side chapel in the adjoining Basilica of Our Lady of the Fountain) was probably created by Roger Melfi (11th century).
 Inside, in addition to the columns, one going deep, there is on the marble floor the word "boamvndvs".